Vasectomy

 Preparing for a vasectomy

 Some patients may be asked to stop taking blood-thinning medications or anti-inflammatory drugs before the procedure to reduce the risk of bleeding.
-The patient should arrange for transport home, as driving is not recommended immediately after surgery.
+The patient should arrange for transport home, as driving is not recommended immediately after the surgery.

-What does a vasectomy involve?
+What does the vasectomy procedure involve?

 A vasectomy is typically performed under local anaesthesia, meaning the patient is awake but the area being operated on is numb.
 The procedure is quick, usually lasting around 15 to 30 minutes.